New PPP Guidelines for March 2021:

 - Low barrier to entry.
 There’s no need to prove economic hardship due to COVID-19 or put up collateral or a personal guarantee; the SBA is purposefully making the barrier to entry low to make it easier for small businesses to get the assistance they need.

 - No fees.
 There are no participation or prepayment fees associated with securing a loan through the Paycheck Protection Program.

 - Deferred payments.
 If a small business applies for loan forgiveness, payments will be deferred until the SBA remits the forgiveness amount to the lender.
 If the business doesn’t apply for forgiveness, payments are automatically deferred for 10 months after the end of the covered period.

 - Low interest rates.
 Interest rates for PPP loans are set at 1%—which is significantly lower than other types of small business loans.

 - Loan forgiveness.
-As mentioned, all portions of your loan to cover payroll expenses, rent, mortgage interest, and/or utility payments in the eight-week period following your loan origination—up to 100%—will be fully forgiven, which means, if you use the funds for the aforementioned expenses, you won’t increase your business’ debt obligation.
+As mentioned, all portions of your loan to cover payroll expenses, rent, mortgage interest, and/or utility payments in the covered period following your loan origination (which can range from eight to 24 weeks)—up to 100%—will be fully forgiven.
+That means, if you use the funds for the aforementioned expenses, you won’t increase your business’ debt obligation.

 Clearly, PPP loans offer a number of benefits to small business owners.
 Arguably the largest benefit of securing a loan through the Payment Protection Program?
 It gets you the capital you need to retain your employees, avoid layoffs, and continue operations in the midst of the COVID-19 crisis.